lucky20511/Algorithms/list-of-questions/question-list.md

 127. **Maximum Length of Repeated Subarray **-- Need to figure out how to do the recursion.

-128. Maximum Length of Repeated Subarray -- Need to figure our hot to do the recursion
+128. Maximum Length of Repeated Subarray -- Need to figure our how to do the recursion

 129. My Calendar II -- Need to think about three situation of overlap of two intervals.

-130. Distinct Subsequences --
+130. Distinct Subsequences -- Need to think about how to do the recursion.

 131.